 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-Phone calls made in jail are much more costly than regular phone calls.
+Phone calls made in jail are much more expensive than regular phone calls.
 There is no limit to when and how often you can use the phone, but you should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, your ability to use the phone might get cut back or forbidden.

 Phone Number: 320-259-3760